itmammoth/Tamotsu/README.md

 ### `Tamotsu.Model.updateAttributes(attributes)`

-Updates model and spreadsheet with the given attributes.
+Updates model and spreadsheet with the given attributes and returns true if updated successfully.

 |Param     |Type  |Description|
 |:---------|:-----|:----------|